Poem Copyright Information

 All Poems submitted to PoetrySoup, by the poet, are published as the poet’s original work and under the poet’s copyright.
 PoetrySoup may display and publish any poem submitted to this site, by the poet, always as the poet’s original work and under the poet’s own copyright.

 All poetry by famous poets, not submitted by the poet, is provided for educational research only.
-The Copyright Law of the United States Of America (Title 17, United States Code) governs the making of reproductions of copyrighted material.
+The Copyright Law of the United States Of America (Title 17, United States Code) governs the making of reproductions of the copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the reproduction is not to be "used for any purpose other than private study, scholarship, or research."

-PoetrySoup adheres to copyright laws for intellectual material (literary and artistic material, music, films, sound recordings and broadcasts, including software and multimedia).
-For the procedures of publishing, duplicating, distributing and listing of the poems published on PoetrySoup.Com in any other media, US copyright laws, international copyright agreements and other relevant legislation are applicable.
+PoetrySoup adheres to copyright laws for intellectual material (literary and artistic material, music, films, sound recordings, and broadcasts, including software and multimedia).
+For the procedures of publishing, duplicating, distributing and listing of the poems published on PoetrySoup.Com in any other media, US copyright laws, international copyright agreements, and other relevant legislation are applicable.
 Such procedures require the permission, not of PoetrySoup, but of the Poet.
-The one concerned with such requests, is not PoetrySoup, but the poet.
+The one concerned with such requests is not PoetrySoup, but the poet.
 The poet holds the publishing rights to the poems posted on PoetrySoup.
 The fact that a poem is being published on PoetrySoup.com does not mean that the poet (or their representative) agrees to have this poem be published on all sites on the Internet.

 Copyright, according to US law, vests upon the creation of a work.
 The copyright notice under each poem at this Web site is an indication of this, not of a registration by a member of her work with the Library of Congress.